 14. Damages.

-(a) If Seller fails to grant electrical capacity hereunder in accordance with the provisions of this Agreement, including, but not limited to, Sections 3(a) and 3(b), then, as Buyer's sole and exclusive monetary remedy for such failure, Seller shall refund to Buyer any amounts Buyer shall have paid to Seller for such electrical capacity hereunder and Seller shall pay to Buyer an amount for each MW of such deficiency equal to (i) the price at which Buyer purchases comparable substitute supplies of capacity, or, absent a purchase, the market price for such quantity of comparable capacity determined by Buyer in a commercially reasonable manner, minus (ii) the applicable Capacity Price set forth hereunder; provided, however, if the price difference determined in the immediately preceding clause is negative, then the amount shall be equal to zero for purposes of calculating the deficiency payment.

-(b) If Buyer fails to take receipt of electrical capacity granted in accordance with the terms hereof, then, as Seller's sole and exclusive monetary remedy for such failure, Seller shall be entitled to retain the full amount of the Capacity Price established under Section 8 and paid by Buyer pursuant to Section 11(a) hereof.

-(c) If Seller fails to deliver electrical energy scheduled hereunder for reasons other than those described in Section 5(a) or due to Uncontrollable Forces, then, as Buyer's sole and exclusive monetary remedy for such failure, Seller shall pay to Buyer an amount for each MWH of such deficiency equal to (i) the price at which Buyer is, or would be able, to purchase or otherwise receive comparable supplies of electrical energy at a commercially reasonable price (adjusted to reflect the difference in transmission costs including any additional fees due to the ERCOT ISO) minus (ii) the applicable Energy Price set forth hereunder; provided, however, if the amount determined in the preceding clause is negative, then the amount shall be equal to zero for purposes of calculating the deficiency payment.
+(a) If Seller fails to deliver electrical energy scheduled hereunder for reasons other than those described in Section 5(a) or due to Uncontrollable Forces, then, as Buyer's sole and exclusive monetary remedy for such failure, Seller shall pay to Buyer an amount for each MWH of such deficiency equal to (i) the price at which Buyer is, or would be able, to purchase or otherwise receive comparable supplies of electrical energy at a commercially reasonable price (adjusted to reflect the difference in transmission costs including any additional fees due to the ERCOT ISO) minus (ii) the applicable Energy Price set forth hereunder; provided, however, if the amount determined in the preceding clause is negative, then the amount shall be equal to zero for purposes of calculating the deficiency payment.

-(d) If Buyer fails to take delivery of electrical energy scheduled hereunder, and such failure is not excused by Uncontrollable Forces, then, as Seller's sole and exclusive monetary remedy for such failure, Buyer shall pay to Seller an amount for each MWH of such deficiency equal to (i) the applicable Energy Price set forth hereunder minus (ii) the price at which Seller is, or would be able, to sell or otherwise dispose of comparable supplies of power at a commercially reasonable price (adjusted to reflect the difference in transmission costs including any fees due to the ERCOT ISO, if any); provided, however, if the amount determined in the preceding clause is negative, then the amount shall be equal to zero for purposes of calculating the deficiency payment.
+(b) If Buyer fails to take delivery of electrical energy scheduled hereunder, and such failure is not excused by Uncontrollable Forces, then, as Seller's sole and exclusive monetary remedy for such failure, Buyer shall pay to Seller an amount for each MWH of such deficiency equal to (i) the applicable Energy Price set forth hereunder minus (ii) the price at which Seller is, or would be able, to sell or otherwise dispose of comparable supplies of power at a commercially reasonable price (adjusted to reflect the difference in transmission costs including any fees due to the ERCOT ISO, if any); provided, however, if the amount determined in the preceding clause is negative, then the amount shall be equal to zero for purposes of calculating the deficiency payment.

-(e) The remedies set forth in Sections 14(a)-(d) are in addition to any rights the aggrieved Party may have under Section 15 hereof.
+(c) The remedies set forth in Sections 14(a)-(b) are in addition to any rights the aggrieved Party may have under Section 15 hereof.